 Many employers pay for part-time “resources.”
 What's missing is the system that routes behavior early—before claims happen.

-For Applicable Large Employers, it’s normal to build eligibility and administration around ACA requirements-measurement periods, stability periods, offer tracking, and reporting.
+For Applicable Large Employers, it's normal to build eligibility around ACA requirements—measurement periods, stability periods, offer tracking, reporting.
 That architecture can be necessary.
-But it can also introduce a hidden cost driver: stop-start access.
+But it introduces a hidden cost driver: stop-start access.

 In variable-hour environments, people move above and below eligibility thresholds.
-Coverage can start and stop.
+Coverage starts and stops.
 Care relationships get interrupted.
 Medication routines break.
 Chronic conditions get managed in bursts instead of consistently.

 Compliance systems keep penalties down.
-But they don’t automatically create better health outcomes.
-Many employers end up ACA-optimized while still being health-economics suboptimized.
+But they don't automatically create better health outcomes.
+Many employers end up ACA-optimized but health-economics suboptimized.

 Turnover turns prevention into a “someone else will benefit” investment

 High churn makes traditional benefit ROI arguments harder, especially for part-time or frontline populations.
-But there’s a more important point that gets missed: turnover doesn’t just shift labor costs-it can shift health risk.
+But there's a more important point: turnover doesn't just shift labor costs—it shifts health risk.

 That's why part-time strategies need fast, visible value.
 Programs that only pay off “next year” are structurally mismatched to high-churn populations.